 The BAS is Britain's only charity devoted exclusively to spiders and their relatives.
 We use science and education to advance the wider understanding and appreciation of arachnids, and to promote their conservation.

-Find us at www.britishspiders.org.uk, www.facebook.com/BritishSpiders or on Twitter @BritishSpiders rachnolo
+Find us at: www.britishspiders.org.uk, on Twitter @BritishSpiders and on YouTube at youtube.com/c/BritishArachnologicalSociety